Last updated on 2025-12-29

 Self Awareness

-One of the best things about Heart Eyes is that it knows exactly what kind of movie it is.
-It doesn’t take itself too seriously, and it leans into both the rom-com and horror genres without half-assing it.
-The film delivers exactly what it promises – a bloody, cheesy, fun ride.
+One of the best things about Heart Eyes is that it knows exactly what kind of movie it is, as it doesn’t take itself too seriously.

 Good Chemistry

-Olivia Holt and Mason Gooding have decent enough chemistry.
-They work well together, playing off each other’s strengths.
-Holt’s Ally is tough but vulnerable, and Gooding’s Jay is charmingly arrogant.
-It’s a predictable, but enjoyable, dynamic.
+Olivia Holt and Mason Gooding have decent enough chemistry, and they work well together, playing off each other’s strengths.

 The Kills Are Decent Enough